Arch Linux Installation Guide with Full Root Encryption

 e1c4fafe-73c5-47b9-bc91-5f1ae7a9ef10

-2. Edit /etc/default/grub with that value hardcoded:
+2. Edit /etc/default/grub with the UUID value:

 1